Aer0o/Aer0o/README.md

 - 👋 Hi, I’m Oleg
 - 👀 I’m interested in Game Programming and specifically in gameplay and AI development.
 - 🌱 I’m currently learning C++ and Unreal Game Engine.
 - 💞️ I’m looking to collaborate on game projects.
-Looking for any opportunities to work in the field and interested to try every type of Game Development.
+Looking for any opportunities to work in the field and interested to try every type of Game Programming.
 - 📫 How to reach me?
 You can send me an email at oleg.chisteev@gmail.com if you have any propositions or questions.

 <!---